 Cedarwood essential oil is celebrated for its versatile applications ranging from home ambiance enhancement to personal care benefits.
 Its medicinal properties are also leveraged for managing various health concerns.

-See also Myrtle Essential Oil: A Guide to Benefits, Uses and Side Effects
+See also Citronella Essential Oil: A Guide to Benefits, Uses and Side Effects

 In the Home